pyeventsourcing/eventsourcing/docs/topics/notifications.rst

-The library object class :class:`~eventsourcing.interface.notificationlog.NotificationLogReader` effectively functions as an iterator, yielding a continuous sequence of notifications that it discovers from the sections of a notification log (local or remote).
+The library object class :class:`~eventsourcing.interface.notificationlog.NotificationLogReader` effectively functions as an iterator, yielding a continuous sequence of notifications that it discovers from the sections of a notification log, local or remote.

 A notification log reader object will navigate the linked sections of a notification log, backwards from the "current" section of the notification log, until reaching the position